jsmolka/blog/content/posts/horizons/index.md

 Go on then, Icarus, take your turn
 You'll never go through them
 -->
-An energetic song about a figure in Greek mythology.
+An energetic [song](https://www.youtube.com/watch?v=ZfiSaBxGB9E) about a figure in Greek mythology.
 Icarus and his father Daedalus were imprisoned by king Minos and constructed wings from beeswax and bird feathers to escape.
 Daedalus warned his son to _not fly too close to the sun_, but he fell from the sky, plunged into the sea, and drowned.
 The lyrics explore the character flaws of Icarus, which led to his eventual downfall --- pun intended.

 > Fell out of the air and you broke your wings<br>
 > Like you're doing every other time<br>
 > Made a new pair out of broken things<br>
 > To give it all another try<br>

-The song starts with Icarus falling from the sky yet again, but he is determined to give it another try.
-He reconstructs the wings from broken things, which might be a hint that he'll never achieve the thing he is striving for without a solid foundation.
-It might even be a hint that he himself is broken.
+The song starts with Icarus falling from the sky yet again, but he is determined to keep trying.
+He reconstructs the wings from _broken things_, hinting that he himself might be broken and that, without fixing himself first, he will never be able to achieve what he is striving for.

 > And you climb right up to the highest peaks<br>
 > And reach out to the edge of the world you seek<br>
 > Afraid of heights so you don't believe<br>
 > You could ever be good enough<br>

-But despite his recent failure he willing to try again.

-> And you climb right up to the highest peaks<br>
-> And reach out to the edge of the world you seek<br>
-> Afraid of heights so you don't believe<br>
-> You could ever be good enough<br>

-He is compelled to seek greatness but is simultaneously afraid of it, feeling inherently unworthy.
+Filled with false pride, he is unwilling to learn and goes for the hardest challenge immediately.
+He feels compelled to seek greatness but is simultaneously afraid of it, feeling inherently unworthy.

-> Go on then, Icarus, take your turn<br>
-> You always fly right up until it burns<br>
-> Your wings you never could change<br>
-> Always the victim, into the flames again<br>
+> Head in the clouds<br>
-> Go on then, Icarus, take your turn<br>
-> You'll never go through thеm<br>
+> Buried your feet in thе ground<br>
+> Telling yourself it's the world that holds you down<br>

-He is described a person refusing to change.
-He repeats the same mistakes over and over again, but blames the world around him for his failure, seeing himself as the victim.
+He is described as a dreamer with his _head in the clouds_, while simultaneously burring his _feet in the ground_.
+He blames failure on the world around him, but is responsible for it himself.

 > But you've got your chin held high<br>
 > And your chest pumped up<br>